Tierra De Los Andes

 Tesoros del Perú

-The All Saints' Day is the tradition, never ceases to amaze the culture and folklore that characterize Peru, since every November there is a peculiar celebration in honor of the Living and the Dead.
+The All Saints' Day celebration is a tradition that never ceases to amaze with the culture and folklore that characterize Peru, since every November a peculiar celebration is held in honor of the Living and the Dead.

-This is a very important date for all Peruvians, because of its familiar, religious and spiritual character, a day of connection with loved ones who are no longer with us, being a special moment to remember and honor them.
+This is a very important date for all Peruvians, due to its family, religious, and spiritual nature, a day of connection with loved ones who are no longer with us, being a special moment to remember and honor them.

-Although originally the celebration was to honor and worship saints, once the colonizers arrived in Peru, this tradition acquires a syncretism, joining the Andean traditions of worshiping relatives who are no longer with us, thus creating this cultural mix that even today thousands of Peruvians still celebrate annually.
+Although the celebration was originally to honor and worship saints, once the colonizers arrived in Peru, this tradition took on a syncretism, combining the Andean traditions of worshiping deceased relatives.
+This is how this cultural blend was created, which even today is celebrated annually by thousands of Peruvians.

-What is the origin and history of the feast of All Saints?
+What is the origin and history of All Saints' Day?

-The feast of All Saints has its origin in the Catholic world, when Pope Gregory III in the eighth century AD establishes the first of November as a day of worship to all Saints and Saints who do not have a fixed day on the calendar of worship, the rest of the year, on the other hand, the Benedictine monk establishes on November 2, the commemoration and prayer for the faithful departed, a fact that would finally be accepted in the sixteenth century AD.
+All Saints' Day has its origin in the Catholic world, when Pope Gregory III in the 8th century AD established November 1st as a day of worship for all saints who do not have a fixed date in the calendar of worship.
+On the other hand, the Benedictine monk established November 2nd as the commemoration and prayer for the faithful departed, a practice that was finally accepted in the 16th century AD.

-On the other hand, in our country we had the celebration of ''Aya markay killa'', which by its translation from the Quechua language, is understood, ''The month of the embrace to the deceased'', In the chronicles of Huaman Poma de Ayala we find that during the month of November the dead (mallkis) were worshipped, they were dressed with the best costumes, adorned with feathers, taking them out on platforms and walking through the streets, while they were offered dances, songs and food and drink.
+On the other hand, in our country we had the celebration of "Aya markay killa," which translates from the Quechua language as "the month of embracing the deceased."
+In the chronicles of Huaman Poma de Ayala we find that during November, tribute was paid to the deceased (mallkis), they were dressed in their best garments, adorned with feathers, carried in litters, and paraded through the streets while dances, songs, food, and drink were offered to them.

-Thus, at the time of colonization many traditions such as these have gone through a long process of adaptation, resulting in an admirable syncretism, and although it is true that the Mallquis (mummies) are no longer taken out in procession, the custom of honoring loved ones who died, still endure in time.
+Thus, at the time of colonization, many traditions such as these underwent a long process of adaptation, resulting in an admirable syncretism, since although it is true that the mallkis (mummies) are no longer paraded, the custom of honoring deceased loved ones still endures over time.

-As we mentioned before, this tradition of celebrating the dead was done even in times before the conquest, of that celebration we do not have an exact date, but we do know that at the time of the Spanish conquest, both traditions were merged, so since then in Peru and the vast majority of countries this celebration takes place on 01 and 02 November.
-Each country by its own historical context has added different and new cultural traditions, making each one a unique celebration.
-The countries that stand out the most in the celebration of All Saints' Day are Mexico, Colombia, Spain, Bolivia and Peru.
+As we mentioned earlier, this tradition of celebrating the dead was practiced even before the conquest.
+We do not have an exact date for that celebration, but we do know that at the time of the Spanish conquest, both traditions merged.
+Since then, in Peru and the vast majority of countries, this celebration takes place on November 1st and 2nd.
+Each country, due to its own historical context, has added different and new cultural traditions, making each celebration unique.
+The countries that stand out the most in the celebration of All Saints' Day are Mexico, Colombia, Spain, Bolivia, and Peru.

 How is All Saints' Day celebrated in Peru?

-The celebration is on November 1st and 2nd, when people go to the nearest churches and temples to listen to mass, and then go to the cemeteries and pantheons where their loved ones are resting.
+The celebration takes place on November 1st and 2nd, when people go to the nearest churches and temples to attend mass, then go to cemeteries and mausoleums where their loved ones rest.

-Tradition of the Day of the Saints and the Living in Peru
+Tradition of All Saints' Day and the Living in Peru

-During the day of the Saints (November 1st), Peruvian families go to hear mass in the morning, then the altar for the deceased is assembled in the house of the relatives, in a room previously prepared, where there is only the altar and some chairs for the guests.
+On All Saints' Day (November 1st), Peruvian families attend mass in the morning, then set up the altar for the deceased at the relatives' house, in a room prepared in advance, where there is only the altar and some chairs for the guests.

-As for the food, this is specially prepared for the offering, it is half-cooked meat and without salt, since salt is considered an amulet that drives away the spirits, as well as the chicha (corn drink) must be bitter.
+As for the food, it is specially prepared for the offering.
+It consists of half-cooked meat without salt, since salt is considered an amulet that drives away spirits.
+Likewise, the chicha (corn drink) must be bitter.

-During this day it is customary to visit the homes of neighbors, friends and relatives to say a prayer at each of the altars.
-At night the room where the altar for the deceased is located should be left open, with the candles lit and the food dishes full, since according to tradition the souls of the relatives will return home to visit the living and taste the offerings.
+During this day it is usual to visit the homes of neighbors, friends, and relatives to say a prayer at each of the altars.
+At night, the room where the altar for the deceased is located should remain open, with the candles lit and the plates of food full, since according to tradition, the soul of the relatives will return home to visit the living and taste the offerings.

-During November 2nd, a visit is made to the cemeteries and pantheons, an altar is set up above or in front of the grave of the relative being visited, where the offerings are placed, which consist of drinks, favorite dishes in life of the loved one being visited, decorated with wreaths and flower arrangements, and music is played.
+On November 2nd, people visit cemeteries and mausoleums, setting up an altar on or in front of the grave of the family member being visited, where offerings are placed, consisting of drinks, the loved one’s favorite dishes, decorated with wreaths and floral arrangements, and accompanied by music.

-This day, unlike November 1st, becomes a celebration remembering the person who departed, amid music and dance, where everyone celebrates for the person who departed, being a representation that in the deep thought of the Peruvian population, death is not the end, if not the passage to another life, and that there is still hope that at some point everyone will be reunited.
+This day, unlike November 1st, becomes a celebration remembering the departed person, amid music and dance, where everyone celebrates for the one who has passed, representing that in the deep thought of the Peruvian population, death is not the end but the passage to another life, and that there is still hope that one day everyone will meet again.

 Déjanos tu respuesta o si tienes alguna pregunta, consultenos.